dy/piezo/docs/r&d.md

     - non-compact memory to store value
     - returned UInt8Array doesn't contain string, needs Float64Array
       ~ not hard to convert
+      ~ we wouldnt' likely do utf-8 anyways
     + allows easier unicodes store, up to u16
-      + a bit like unicode 32
+      + a bit like utf 32

   2. We can write type info into array data: we don't need i32 array addresses.
     + allows uint8 arrays